-And there are plenty of other ways to enjoy the nurturing benefits of nature in the great outdoors - take a look!
+There are plenty of ways to enjoy the nurturing benefits of nature in the great outdoors - take a look!

 There are more than 2,300 nature reserves looked after by The Wildlife Trusts, including ancient woodlands and urban parks, and, according to the organisation, most people in the UK live within a few miles of one.